SMatsushi/comm_bench/README.md

 ### comm-graph2.R
 'comm\-graph2.R' is a sample R scripts which reads 'commbench.csv' and creates a graph 'comm\-graph.png'.

 Sample 'commbench.csv' is also checked in.
+The R scripts can be run with 'R' command..

-> $ comm\-graph2.R
+> $ R
+> \> source('comm-graph2.R')

+Rstudio (Rstudio server on linux + web access) can be used instead of command line.

 Note) R package 'tidyverse' and 'ggplot2' are required.
 Install as follows.

 > $ R